rodrimati1992/abi_stable_crates/readme.md

 - All the public types passed to and returned by the functions.

+- Optionally:
+    declare the ffi-safe traits with `#[sabi_trait]`,
+    used as trait objects in the public interface.

 - Optionally:declares ìnterface types,types which implement InterfaceType,
     used to specify the traits usable in the DynTrait ffi-safe trait object .